 You can apply for permissions, find the Licenced Employee template letter and find more information on employing new staff here.

-Registering as an Employer - Tax & Contributions
+Registering as an Employer - Tax and Contributions

 There are two ways to begin the registration process:

-- Visit Customer and Local Services at La Motte St. St Helier.
+- visit Customer and Local Services at their office in La Motte Street, St Helier.

-To find out more information on personal or employer tax and contributions visit our page Tax & Contributions
+To find out more information on personal or employer tax and contributions visit our page Tax and Contributions

 Employing Temporary Staff